THEN AND NOW

 Jazzy is with us because his owner loved him very much.
 That is usually not the case with a horse that we take in but his owner contacted us about him.
 She had rescued him as a foal and pretty much raised him but at two years old he had become a handful and was busting down fences and getting into all sorts of trouble.
 His owner was getting on in years and didn't feel as though she could handle a young wild mustang but also was devastated at the thought of him getting into the wrong hands and ending up in the slaughter pipeline.

 We took him - in a way to remind older people to make provisions for their beloved animals.
 So many people don't and it is a huge cause of horses ending up at auctions when their families sell them off not realizing the fate that befalls them.
 We rescued one horse whose owner had raised him since a foal and was now in a hospice and horrified to find out his much loved horse had been sold off by his children and landed in a kill pen.
 That horse will also live out her life at Skydog.
 As for Jazzy - he is probably the most adorable, friendly, most human loving mustang we have here.
 He literally tries to take the muck rake and help out when you are in his pasture.
 He would live in the house if he could.
-We keep him right near the barn so he can interact with people as much as possible and we get to give him kisses every day x
+He now lives with the boys herd and is particularly friendly with Cash.

 Lady Jade is another mustang whom we adopted formally from the BLM to promote adoptions and show people the process of taking in a wild horse.
 She was 9 months old and amazingly was friendly and handleable from the beginning.
 She is a south steens filly and her mother was turned back out on the range after having her baby in holding.
 We hope that Lady Jade will show the beauty of these wild horses.
 It is our dream that one day every show barn, polo pony barn, hunter jumper barn, arabian barn - that people will see the amazing knowledge to be acquired from adopting a wild mustang and gentling one to learn more about horses in every way.
 The bond created is so beautiful.
 If you have the ability to adopt one or rescue one you will never ever regret doing so.